Ketamine-Assisted Therapy near Provo for Depression & Trauma

 Insurance often covers ketamine therapy for cases of treatment-resistant depression.
 For other mental health challenges, such as anxiety, insomnia, and trauma, it’s best to speak with our admissions team, who can verify your benefits and connect you with treatment.

-Ketamine therapy has been observed to provide quick relief for many individuals with many reporting a significant reduction in their symptoms within days to weeks.
+Ketamine therapy has been observed to provide quick relief for many individuals, with many reporting a significant reduction in their symptoms within days to weeks—especially when other treatments have not delivered the same results.

 Sustained Benefits

-Ketamine therapy offers long-lasting relief with effects that can extend for weeks or months, allowing patients to benefit from fewer treatment sessions compared to conventional mental health therapies.
+Ketamine therapy offers long-lasting relief, with effects that can extend for weeks or months, allowing patients to benefit from fewer treatment sessions while maintaining meaningful progress over time.

 Minimal Side Effects

-Compared to antidepressants, ketamine therapy is associated with fewer side effects.
-The most commonly reported side effects include dizziness, nausea, and vomiting, which are typically mild and transient.
+Compared to traditional antidepressants, ketamine therapy is often associated with fewer side effects, which are typically mild and short-lived—most commonly including dizziness, nausea, or temporary discomfort during or shortly after treatment.

 Convenience

-Ketamine therapy can be administered in a doctor’s office or clinic, offering a practical option for many seeking support for their mental well-being.
+Ketamine therapy can be administered in a doctor’s office or clinic, providing a safe, structured, and accessible environment for individuals seeking effective support for their mental well-being.

 Individuals who are typically considered good candidates for ketamine therapy include: